Equations in virtually abelian groups: languages and growth: Acknowledgements

 \section{Acknowledgements}

-Both authors wish to thank Laura Ciobanu for her invaluable advice and guidance.
-Evetts wishes to thank the London Mathematical Society and Newcastle University for the Early Career Fellowship during which this work was completed.
+We wish to thank Laura Ciobanu for her invaluable advice and guidance, as well as the anonymous referee for detailed comments and suggestions.
+Evetts was partially supported by EPSRC grant EP/R035814/1, and also wishes to thank the London Mathematical Society and the Erwin Schr\"odinger International Institute for Mathematics and Physics for support during the writing of this paper.